Nikybyte/Nikybot/README.md

 - Avoid collisions
 - Recognize its environment

-It also includes a basic safety system for human detection and workspace control using visual markers.
+It also includes a basic safety system for human detection and workspace control using visual markers (arUcos).

 ## My personal project: